Reading Time: 16 minutes

 Impact of Global Supply Chain Disruptions

-Like many others, global supply chain disruptions have significantly impacted the tire industry.
+Like many others, the global supply chain disruptions have significantly impacted the tire industry.
 These disruptions have various origins:

 Technological Advancements and Costs